The MGB-2 Challenge: Arabic Multi-Dialect Broadcast Media Recognition: MGB-2 Challenge Data

 \subsection{Data Processing and Light Alignment}

-Removing programs with damaged aligned transcriptions resulted in a total of about 1,200 hours of audio, which was released to MGB-2 participants.
-All programs were aligned using the QCRI Arabic LVCSR system~\cite{ali2014complete}, which is grapheme-based using a 1:1 word-to-grapheme mapping.
+Removing programmes with damaged aligned transcriptions resulted in a total of about 1,200 hours of audio, which was released to MGB-2 participants.
+All programmes were aligned using the QCRI Arabic LVCSR system~\cite{ali2014complete}, which is grapheme-based with one unique grapheme sequence per word .
 It used LSTM acoustic models and trigram language models with a vocabulary size of about one million words.
 The same language model and decoding setup was used for all programmes.
 For each programme, the ASR system generated word-level timings with confidence scores for each word.
 This ASR output was aligned with the original transcription to generate small speech segments of duration 5--30 seconds suitable for building speech recognition systems.

-As shown in ~\cite{braunschweiler2010lightly} and based on the Smith\textendash Waterman algorithm \footnote{https://en.wikipedia.org/wiki/Smith\textendash Waterman\_algorithm}, we used to identify matching sequences by performing local sequence alignment to determine similar regions between two strings.
-We addressed two challenges when aligning the data: \begin{enumerate} \item The original transcription did not match the audio in some cases owing to edits to enhance clarity, paraphrasing, the removal of hesitations and disfluencies, and summarisation in cases such as overlapping speech. \item Poor quality ASR output in cases such as noisy acoustic environments, dialectal speech, use of out of vocabulary words, and overlapped speech. \end{enumerate} We applied two levels of matching to deal with these challenges: exact match (where both transcription and ASR output are identical), and approximate match (where there is a forgiving edit distance between words in the transcription and ASR output).\\ To evaluate the quality of alignment between ASR output and the transcription, we calculated the ``anchor rate'' for each segment as follows:
+As shown in ~\cite{braunschweiler2010lightly} and based on the Smith\textendash Waterman algorithm~\cite{smith1981identification}, we used to identify matching sequences by performing local sequence alignment to determine similar regions between two strings.
+We addressed two challenges when aligning the data: \begin{enumerate}[noitemsep] \item The original transcription did not match the audio in some cases owing to edits to enhance clarity, paraphrasing, the removal of hesitations and disfluencies, and summarisation in cases such as overlapping speech. \item Poor ASR quality in cases such as noisy acoustic environments, dialectal speech, use of out of vocabulary words, and overlapped speech. \end{enumerate} We applied two levels of matching to deal with these challenges: exact match (where both transcription and ASR output are identical), and approximate match (where there is a forgiving edit distance between words in the transcription and ASR output).\\ To evaluate the quality of alignment between ASR output and the transcription, we calculated the ``anchor rate'' for each segment as follows:

 The AnchorRate across all segments came with the following; 48\% exact match, 15\% approximate match, and 37\% with no match.
 More details about the AnchorRate distribution is shown in figure~\ref{AnchorRateFiles}.